A program sponsored by Kohl's Cares Program designed to help kids and adolescents reach and maintain a healthy weight and lifestyle.

 How the Healthy Kids Program Works

-Healthy Kids is a 12-week education program sponsored by the Kohl's Cares Program that is designed to teach kids and their families how to practice healthier eating and exercise habits so they can work towards achieving a normal weight and better health.
-The group meets once a week in a classroom setting where a dietitian, exercise physiologist and other healthcare professionals present sessions on eating right, staying active, understanding emotions and developing a positive self-image.
+Healthy Kids is an eight-week education program sponsored by the Kohl's Cares Program that is designed to teach kids and their families how to practice healthier eating and exercise habits so they can work towards achieving a normal weight and better health.
+The group meets once a week with healthcare professionals for sessions on eating right, staying active, understanding emotions and developing a positive self-image.
 Families also learn how to develop healthy habits for shopping and meal planning.
-Fun activities such as Zumba and yoga lessons, an obstacle course and a pedometer challenge/scavenger hunt are also included.
-All sessions are scheduled on weekday evenings and last 90 minutes.
+Fun activities such as kickboxing, an obstacle course and a pedometer challenge are also included.
+All sessions are scheduled on weekday evenings and last 60-90 minutes.

 Who Qualifies to Participate in Healthy Kids